-► When ordering spare parts, indicate the vehicle ID number.
+▶ When ordering spare parts, indicate the vehicle ID number.

-You can order spare parts by phone or on the KRONE website.
+You can order spare parts by phone under +49 (0) 59 51 / 209-302 or from the KRONE website.
 An electronic spare parts catalogue is available on the website: www.krone-trailer.com